crcardenas/tree_distance/README.md

 TO DO:

-ensure PCA plots are being made correctly

-make filter_trees.py polytomy stats output include mean and polytomy stats *assuming* that branches were collapsed based on supp or tol

 make pdf & SVG plots

 add prefix to every step!

 Have a think:

-should we instead consider the number of taxa in a locus instead of collapsing nodes of uncertainty?
+should the number of taxa in a locus be considered for filtering instead of collapsing nodes of uncertainty?

 ------------------------------